GeunhwaJeong/haneul-new/doc/src/explore/examples.md

 ## Games

-The [Games](https://github.com/GeunhwaJeong/haneul/tree/main/haneul_programmability/examples/games) example lets you try out and modify toy games built on top of Haneul!
-These include classic Tic Tac Toe
-, rock paper scissors, and various versions of an adventure game (Hero).
+In the [Games](https://github.com/GeunhwaJeong/haneul/tree/main/haneul_programmability/examples/games) example, try out and modify toy games built on top of Haneul!
+These include classic Tic Tac Toe, rock paper scissors, and various versions of an adventure game (Hero).

 ## NFTs